NYC delays resumption of indoor dining at restaurants

 “Honestly, even a week ago, honestly, I was hopeful we could.
 But the news we have gotten from around the country gets worse and worse all the time.”

 Outdoor dining at restaurants, which started about two weeks ago, can continue, de Blasio said.
+He said 6,600 restaurants in the city have applied for permits to serve patrons outdoors and he expects more to follow suit.

+“Outdoor dining unquestionably has been abgreat hit,” de Blasio said.
+“And I think the bottom line is that outdoors is working, period.
+This is one of the things we’ve learned.
+Outdoors is where we need to be to the maximum extent possible this summer as we fight back this disease.”

-New York City is in the second phase of its reopening plan and is expected to get approval to go to a third phase on July 6.
+New York City is in the second phase of its reopening plan and is expected to get approval from Gov. Andrew Cuomo to go to a third phase on July 6.

 Under the current rules, large gatherings of people are still banned, but retail stores have been allowed to welcome customers back inside and offices have reopened to workers with some social distancing rules in place.